Sweeney Todd: The Demon Barber of Fleet Street: Act I

 Todd awaits the Beadle's arrival with mounting impatience, but Mrs. Lovett tries to soothe him ("Wait").
 When Anthony tells Todd of his plan to ask Johanna to elope with him, Todd, eager to reunite with his daughter, agrees to let them use his barbershop as a safehouse.
 As Anthony leaves, Pirelli and Tobias enter, and Mrs. Lovett takes Tobias downstairs for a pie.
 Alone with Todd, Pirelli drops his Italian accent and reveals that he is really Daniel O'Higgins, Benjamin Barker's former assistant.
 He knows Todd's true identity (having recognized Barker's illustrious shaving tools during their earlier competition) and demands half his income for life.
-(In the film, the name is not Daniel O'Higgins but "Davy Collins".)
-Todd kills O'Higgins by slitting his throat ("Pirelli's Death" and "The Ballad of Sweeney Todd" – reprise 3) and temporarily hides his body.
+Todd kills O'Higgins by slitting his throat ("The Ballad of Sweeney Todd" – reprise 3) and temporarily hides his body.
 Meanwhile, Johanna and Anthony plan their elopement ("Kiss Me"), while the Beadle recommends Todd's grooming services to the Judge so that the judge may better win Johanna's affections ("Ladies in Their Sensitivities").

 Panicked at first on learning of Pirelli's murder, Mrs. Lovett swipes his leftover coin purse and then asks Todd how he plans to dispose of the body.
 Suddenly, the judge enters; Todd quickly seats him and lulls him with a relaxing conversation ("Pretty Women").
 Before Todd can kill the judge, however, Anthony re-enters and blurts out his elopement plan.
 The angry judge storms out, vowing never to return and to send Johanna away.
 Todd drives Anthony out in a fit of fury and, reminded of the evil he sees in London, resolves to depopulate the city by murdering his future customers since all people deserve to die: the wicked to be punished for their deeds, and the "rest of us" to be relieved of their misery ("Epiphany").
 While discussing how to dispose of Pirelli's body, Mrs. Lovett is struck by a sudden idea and suggests that they use the bodies of Todd's victims in her meat pies, and Todd happily agrees ("A Little Priest").